Scotland’s Islands and Highlands

-Margaret: Yes, you forgot your bias.
-Take the ball, and remember your bias this time.
-Not a bad try.
+Margaret: Yes and remember your bias this time.

 Rick: Not bad.
-Thank your for the lesson.
+Thank you very much for the lesson.

 Margaret: It was a pleasure.

 To celebrate our first game of lawn bowling, how about a little Scotch?
-Oban's 200-year old whiskey distillery produces nearly 15,000 bottles a week.
+Oban's 200-year-old whisky distillery produces nearly 15,000 bottles a week.

-Guide: Don't breathe in too deeply,' cause sometimes it can take your breath away.
+Guide: Don't breathe in too deeply, because sometimes it can take your breath away.

 They offer fragrant tours.

-Guide: Okay, so we'll have a look in this one now.
-No, this one has finished fermenting.
-Oban is quite unique; the wash still is bigger than the spirit still.
-Each still will have its own shape, and that will influence the character of the whiskey.
-So this is Oban's single malt whiskey and it is 14 years old.
+Guide: So we'll have a look in this one now.
+Now, this one's finished fermenting.
+Now Oban is quite unique; the wash still is much bigger than the spirit still.
+Now each distillery will have its own shape of still; that's tradition, and the shape of the still will influence the character of the whisky.
+So this is Oban's single malt whisky, and it's 14 years old.

 The tour finishes with a smooth sample and a traditional toast.

-Non-smokers have an easier time in Britain than on the Continent, where smoke-free accommodations are still rare.
+Non-smokers have an easier time in Britain than on the Continent, where smoke-free accommodations are still pretty rare.
 So, this is my home away from home.
-I set up a wee little pantry, here's my sink, the toilet and shower are just across the hall, and I've got my own temporary local mother.
+I've set up a wee little pantry, got my sink here, toilet and shower are just across the hall, and I've got my own temporary local mother.

-Rena: Well Rick, this is the trolley, where we have tea and biscuits, and you can help yourself, and you are more than welcome to use it.
-Now this is the lounge and this where we like to sit in the evening and talk to our guests.
+Rena: Well Rick, this is the trolley, where we have tea and coffee and biscuits, and you help yourself, and you are more than welcome to use it.
+This is the lounge and this where we like to sit in an evening, have a talk to our guests.

-Rick: So you actually get them gathering in here?
+Rick: So you actually get the guests gathering in here?

-Rena: Oh, we do get them gathering in here, and we have a good evening.
-They want to know about Oban, and I help them as much as I can.
-I ask them where they've been, and where their from, and I like to know where they are.
+Rena: Oh, we do, we do get them gathering in here, and we have a good evening.
+They want to know about Oban, and I help them as much as I can, and I ask them where they've been, and where they've come from, and I like to know where they are.

-Rick: Rena, we need one really great place for a Scottish dinner.
+Rick: Rena, we need one great place for a Scottish dinner.

 Rena: Oh, the Studio, of course.
 It's very nice indeed there.
 They have lovely meals in there, and you can choose from the menu.
-And you can have Scottish food, there is salmon and steaks, and really nice steaks they are in there.
+And you can have Scottish food as well ― there's salmon and steaks, and really nice steaks they are in there.

-Rick: Now I know that it is a touristy thing, but when I am in Scotland, I'd love to have some haggis, will they serve do you think?
+Rick: Now I know it's a touristy thing, but I really when I am in Scotland, I like to have some haggis, will they serve the haggis do you think?

-Rick: They serve it to all the tourists, so you probably haven't had it in a while.
+Rick: I think they serve it to all the tourists, but you probably haven't had it for a while.

-Rena: No, I can dance it, I can shoot it if you like.
+Rena: No, they can dance it, they can shoot it if they like.

-The Studio is a favorite for good Scottish cooking.
+The Studio [no longer in business] is a favorite for good Scottish cooking.
 Hmmm, there's just no haggis anywhere on this menu.
-I guess Scottish cuisine has moved beyond haggis, neeps and tatties.
+I guess Scottish cuisine has moved beyond haggis, neeps, and tatties.
 Actually, that's a relief....

 Waitress: Angus beef?

-Waitress: Would you like some Horse Radish on that?
+Waitress: Would you like some horseradish sauce with that?

-Because it let us order the locally caught grilled salmon and the highland Angus beef.
+Because it let's us order the locally caught grilled salmon and the highland Angus beef.